bollafa/GFXApiDll/README.md

 - Supremme Commander I : ( Supremme commander speedrun?? :D it works tho :D )

 I really dont have any other game that I can check, so , if it doesnt work in your game PLEASE LET ME KNOW.

+# Credits

+The most important section, yet I dont know why everybody leaves this at the end, or doesnt read it at all.
+Firstly , I want to say a HUUUUUUUUUUUUUUUUUUGE thanks to **Tsuda Kageyu** the original autor of ** MinHook - The Minimalistic API Hooking Library for x64/x86** , it's what makes this program work, without it, this wouldn't even exist.

+Then, StackOverflow and every user on it as they have helped a lot, a LOT.

+Lastly but now in any way worse: **Unknowncheats.me** the greatest forum and community I've ever seen, I want to thank specially  **evolution536** for his tutorials on x64 hooking and Direct3d11 hooking.

+I almost forgot, the humongously great MSDN Documentation, holy damn, it has helped.

+Thanks for taking your time to read this!